Bronsa/CinC/doc/analyzer.md

 * `:target-expr ` the analyzed expr of the target of the host call
 * `:method` the symbol of the method to be called
-* `:args` a vector of the analyzed expressions of the args of the call, env is set to :expr
+* `:args` a vector of the analyzed expressions of the args of the call, context is set to `:expr`

 ### :host-field